GRACE-MoE: Grouping and Replication with Locality-Aware Routing for Efficient Distributed MoE Inference

-In this paper, we propose~\ours, a hybrid framework that consists of two essential phases: \ding{172} \textit{Grouping \& Replication} and \ding{173} \textit{Routing}, which are performed in the offline and online phases, respectively.
-During the offline phase,~\ours groups experts based on their affinity to reduce cross-device All-to-All communication and selectively replicate frequently activated experts from the most heavily loaded groups.
-The number of replicas is determined dynamically according to the load skew of the heaviest groups.
-For the online phase, we design a topology-aware routing strategy to determine which replica executes the computation.
-This strategy prioritizes local replicas, while weighted round-robin with load prediction distributes requests across remote replicas when no local replica is available.
-Together, these designs reconcile the conflicting objectives of communication efficiency and load balancing, enabling~\ours to jointly reduce communication overhead and alleviate computational load imbalance.
-Experiments on various MoE models and multi-node, multi-GPU setups demonstrate that~\ours significantly reduces communication latency, mitigates imbalance, and improves end-to-end inference without accuracy degradation.
-The main contributions of this work are summarized as follows: \begin{itemize} \item \textbf{Non-uniform expert grouping strategy}: We propose the first affinity-based non-uniform grouping scheme that co-locates highly co-activated experts, substantially reducing cross-device communication overhead compared with existing uniform grouping approaches. \item \textbf{Dynamic expert replication scheme}: We develop a dynamic mechanism that allocates replicas according to the load skew of the maximum load group in each layer, replicating only its busiest experts.
-This alleviates imbalance while avoiding redundant replication. \item \textbf{Topology-aware routing with prediction}: We design a lightweight routing algorithm that prioritizes local replicas on the same GPU or node as the tokens.
-When no local replica exists, weighted round-robin with load prediction distributes requests across remote replicas. \item \textbf{Joint optimization in multi-node environments}:~\ours is a comprehensive framework that co-optimizes communication overhead and computational load imbalance in large-scale multi-node, multi-GPU SMoE deployments, providing a practical solution for scalable distributed SMoE inference. \end{itemize}
+In this paper, we propose~\ours, a lossless co-optimization framework for multi-node SMoE inference. \ours consists of two tightly coupled phases: \ding{172} \textit{Grouping \& Replication} and \ding{173} \textit{Routing}, performed in the offline and online phases.
+During the offline phase, we group experts based on affinity (i.e., co-activation frequency) to reduce cross-device\footnote{Cross-device communication includes both intra-node and cross-node cases.} All-to-All communication, directly mitigating the communication bottleneck.
+We further replicate highly activated experts from the most heavily loaded groups, with the number of replicas dynamically determined by load skew, to alleviate computational load imbalance without excessive redundancy.
+In the online phase, we design a topology-aware routing strategy to determine which replica executes the computation.
+This strategy prioritizes local replicas and employs weighted round-robin with load prediction across remote replicas when necessary, maintaining load balance while limiting cross-node traffic.
+To make such joint optimization effective in multi-node environments, we introduce a hierarchical sparse communication design that reduces cross-node synchronization overhead through implicit alignment of execution across nodes, mitigating long-tail latency.
+Together, these designs reconcile the conflicting objectives of communication efficiency and load balancing under the constraints of multi-node SMoE inference.
+Experiments on various MoE models and multi-node, multi-GPU setups show that~\ours reduces communication latency and alleviates load imbalance without accuracy degradation, reducing end-to-end inference latency by up to 78.55\% compared to existing systems.
+The main contributions of this work are summarized as follows: \begin{itemize} \item \textbf{Understanding trade-offs in SMoE inference.} We identify the inherent trade-off between communication efficiency and load balancing. \item \textbf{A lossless co-optimization framework.} We propose a framework that jointly optimizes communication efficiency and load balance without accuracy loss. \item \textbf{Hierarchical sparse communication architecture.} We introduce a physically global yet logically sparse communication scheme for multi-node, multi-GPU SMoE inference. \end{itemize}